aiven/devportal/docs/platform/reference/service-ip-address.rst

 where ``<SERVICE_NAME>`` is the name of the service and ``<PROJECT_NAME>`` the one of the project

 If the ``<SERVICE_NAME>`` is too short or was recently used (e.g. if you drop and recreate a service with the same name) then the format could be **<SERVICE_NAME><3RANDOMLETTERS>-<PROJECT_NAME>.aivencloud.com**

-If you have any questions, please feel free to reach out to our support@Aiven.io and let us know.